User Manual

 4. Processing the Update Result

-• After a successful operation, a notification can be displayed to the user via toast or modal.
+• After a successful operation, a modal notification can be displayed to the user.

 • The Dynamic Form can be automatically cleared or the list can be updated.

-An administrator wants to change the name, data type, or default value of an attribute previously defined in the system.
+On an e-commerce platform, a product manager wants to change the name, data type, or default value of an attribute previously defined in the system.
+For example, an attribute defined as ‘reference_number’ needs to be updated to ‘reference_count’ for clarity.

-2. The system displays the current information in the form using the Get Attribute action.
+The system displays the existing information (Name: referans_sayisi, DataType: Integer, DefaultValue: 0, etc.) in the form with the Get Attribute action.

 Update Attribute Action Advanced Customisations

-• Change Control: Only fields that are different between the old and new values can be updated.
+• Change Control: Only fields that are different can be updated by comparing the old and new values.

 • Validations: Checks such as empty fields, invalid data types, or conflicting names can be performed before the action.

-• Conditional Updates: Update permissions can be granted based on specific user roles.
+• Conditional Updates: Update rights can be granted based on specific user roles.

 Technical Risks

-• Missing Required Fields: The system does not perform the operation if Id, Name or DataType are not entered.
+• Missing Required Fields: The system will not perform the operation if Id, Name or DataType are not entered.

 • Invalid Data Type: The system may return an error if an unsupported DataType is entered.